a-tham/seven_four/README.md

 Please check requirements_working_file.txt for the running of the full project Jupyter notebook (seven_four_working_file.ipynb)

+This project is deployed on AWS via Docker.

 ### Why Seven/Four?

 Seven/Four (stylised as 7/4) is an uncommon and unique time signature notation that indicates having 7 beats in a bar, instead of the common 4/4 time signature.